kubernetes/community/contributors/guide/README.md

 As a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
 Please do not ever hesitate to ask a question or send a PR.

-Our community guiding principles on how to create great code as a big group are found [here](https://github.com/kubernetes/community/blob/master/contributors/devel/collab.md).
+Our community guiding principles on how to create great code as a big group are found [here](https://github.com/kubernetes/community/blob/master/contributors/devel/collab.md#code-reviews).

+If you haven't done so already make sure you have found the correct SIG for your contribution.
+This will ensure faster responses and a streamlined code review. (see above)

 _Improvements needed_